theNewDynamic/oregonsadventurecoast.com/content/event/mill-luck-salmon-celebration.md

 website: https://www.themillcasino.com

 ---
-**DUE TO THE RECENT DELTA VARIANT OUTBREAK, THE MILL CASINO * HOTEL & RV PARK AND THE COQUILLE INDIAN TRIBE HAVE CANCELLED THE ANNUAL SALMON CELEBRATION.
+**DUE TO THE RECENT DELTA VARIANT OUTBREAK, THE MILL CASINO * HOTEL & RV PARK AND THE COQUILLE INDIAN TRIBE HAVE CANCELED THE ANNUAL SALMON CELEBRATION.
 WE APPRECIATE YOUR SUPPORT OF THIS EVENT AND LOOK FORWARD TO SEEING YOU FOR THE ANNUAL MILL-LUCK SALMON CELEBRATION IN 2022.**

 ![Mill Luck Salmon Celebration Man With Salmon](/img/salmon-celebration-medium.jpg)